Rishabhadeva (Hindu Avatar): Renunciation and teachings

 The Bhagavata recounts that Rishabha met his sons at a gathering of sages in Brahmavarta and instructed them in the values of renunciation and devotion.
 He emphasizes the rejection of sense gratification, describing it as characteristic of animal life, and advocates for austerity and spiritual association as means to purify the heart.
 A central theme in his monologue is the "knot of the heart" - attachment formed through conjugal and material bonds - which must be loosened to overcome the illusion of maya.

 Rishabha outlines practical steps for spiritual advancement, including associating with devotees, following a spiritually elevated master, controlling the senses, and engaging in bhakti yoga.
 Notably, he expresses strong praise for brahmanas, portraying them as embodiments of the Vedas and declaring that food offered to them pleases him more than sacrificial offerings.
 This praise has been interpreted as part of the text’s effort to contrast Rishabha’s orthodoxy with the anti-Brahmanical views traditionally associated with Jainism.

 After delivering his teachings, Rishabha is portrayed as exemplifying his own principles by crowning his son Bharata and renouncing the throne to pursue a life of complete detachment.
 He adopted the path of an avadhuta - wandering naked, with unbound hair, and maintaining a vow of silence, appearing to others as if mad or senseless.

+In Hindu architecture

+The eighth-century Pallava-era Vaikuntha Perumal Temple features carved panels along the temple that align with the narratives of Canto Five of the Bhagavata Purana and are found on the north side of the temple porch (ardhamandapa).
+According to American scholar Dennis Hudson, the relief work on the temple depicts the yagna performed by King Nabhi and his wife Merudevi, and the appearance of the four-armed Yajnapurusha ("Person of the Sacrifice") emerging from the flames to announce that a portion of Vishnu will be born as their son, Rishabha.
+In the subsequent panel, this same divine figure, the Yajnapurusha, appears within the heart of King Bharata, Rishabha's eldest son, as a symbol of Bharata's spiritual transformation and renunciation.

-Comparison with Jain Tradition
+Comparison with Jain tradition

-According to John E. Cort and other scholars, there is a considerable overlap between Jain and Hindu Vaishnava traditions in the western parts of India, with Hindus adopting Jain sacred figures in Hindu texts like Rishabha and his son Bharata.
+According to John E. Cort and other scholars, there is a considerable overlap between Jain and Hindu Vaishnava traditions in the western parts of India, with Hindus adopting Jain sacred figures in Hindu texts like Rishabha and his son Bharata to absorb the nomenclature of the land.